 Just know that controversy exists around farmed salmon.
 Some people say it’s not as sustainable as it claims to be.
-They say fish that escape from their pens bring disease and contamination into wild salmon stocks, farmed salmon consume huge amounts of dangerously overfished species, and it's much more likely to have been genetically modified.
+They say fish that escape from their pens bring disease and contamination into wild salmon stocks and they're much more likely to have been genetically modified.
 Like any food we eat, in terms of safety and sustainability, it comes down to knowing your farmer.
 Even skeptics agree: the industry as a whole is much safer and more sustainable than it used to be.
 If you have questions about whether a cut of farmed salmon is safe and sustainable, consult the Monterey Bay Aquarium's handy seafood guide.

 Do farmed salmon look or taste different from wild-caught salmon?

 Yes, but it comes down to your personal preferences.
 Wild-caught salmon will be a deeper shade of red, with more muscle and fat—built up by chasing its food everywhere in the ocean.
 Farm-raised salmon will be slightly leaner, a lighter shade of red, and much less fatty.
 Think of it this way: many people prefer a lean steak to a marbled one.
 What we look for in a salmon steak is no different.
 Whether you choose farm-raised or wild-caught, just make sure the color of the fish still looks vibrant—a pale hue can be an indicator that it's no longer fresh.

 Not necessarily.
 Wild-caught salmon is sometimes flash-frozen on the boat immediately after being caught, making it a great option for fish lovers—especially when it’s not salmon season.
 Again, it comes down to trusting the source.

 What’s your favorite salmon recipe?
 We know ours—share yours in the comments!